Tarsiciosh/EssentialFeed/NOTES.md

     snapshot.appendSections([section])
     snapshot.appendItems(cellControllers, toSection: section)
 } TF memory leak -> wekify self TS
+- create a new init for LoadResourcePresenter for the case the ResourceViewModel is equal to Resource
+- to be able not to include the mapper (this was added in the break?)
+[add default presentation mapper when the Resource type matches the ResourceViewModel type]

 [load more...]
 - in test_loadMoreActions_requestMoreFromLoader
 - add another assertion of loadMoreCallCount to be 1 after simulating load more action